 Right.

-Why but I'm I'm looking at this and compared to Rudy Giuliani or John Bolton, who really worked busted their tails to help Trump get elected.
+I'm looking at this compared to Rudy Giuliani or John Bolton, who really worked, busted their tails to help Trump get elected.

-Now the other part about it is is Trump really needs a Secretary of State who's going to execute and implement and you know, carry out his vision for securing America in a very dangerous world right now.
+Now, the other part about it is Trump really needs a Secretary of State who's going to execute and implement and carry out his vision for securing America in a very dangerous world right now.

-I'm like, this is the establishment Republicans who we we reject it in the primaries and in the general election, and they were really irrelevant to the general election.
+I'm like, this is the establishment Republicans who we rejected in the primaries and in the general election, and they were really irrelevant to the general election.

-Uh in the meantime, you're up against you know, some real candidates in Rudy Giuliani and John Bolton and others who really worked hard to make sure Donald Trump won this race based on his message.
+In the meantime, you're up against some real candidates from Rudy Giuliani, John Bolton, and others who really worked hard to make sure Donald Trump won this race based on his message.

 Yeah, I think it was pretty easy.

-And he said, Well, my I'm not here to hurt the Clintons.
+And he said, well, I'm not here to hurt the Clintons.

 I don't think it serves the nation's interest to continue prosecuting or going after and investigating the Clintons.

-I know others disagree, they are entitled to it, but I think we're better as one nation together, and I think the bottom line is if she if all these other people we have you know, how many people have gone to jail?
+But the bottom line is if she, if all these other people, we have, you know, how many people have gone to jail?

 He had to leave his mother, his wife, and his daughter, and he's now spending a year in jail for six pictures.

-You know, what does that say if we don't have to about the country, if we don't have equal justice under the law, Doug?
+You know, what does that say if we don't have about the country if we don't have equal justice under the law, Doug?

 Because we do not need a divided America.

-If we're gonna take on the very challenging and difficult world John speaks of, we can't do it as divided, which is why Donald Trump was right to say what he said and Hillary Clinton was wrong to challenge the election.
+If we're going to take on the very challenging and difficult world John speaks of, we can't do it as divided, which is why Donald Trump was right to say what he said, and Hillary Clinton was wrong to challenge the election.

-I I I'm looking at this and I know w we did a poll that we didn't release a post election poll, but I know the majority of Americans when you asked them this is on election day.
+I'm looking at this, and I know we did a poll that we didn't release a post-election poll, but I know the majority of Americans, when you asked them, this is on election day, regardless of who you're, regardless of who wins the election, do you want to see the prosecution continue for the corruption between the Clinton Foundation and the State Department?

-And fifty seven percent to thirty four percent they said they wanted it to continue, including twenty percent of the Clinton voters, while the Trump voters were nearly unanimous.
+And 57% to 34%, they said they wanted it to continue, including 20% of the Clinton voters, while the Trump voters were nearly unanimous.

-And what it was about it's it's it's Doug's first point.
+And what it was about, it's Doug's first point.

 They don't want any of the politicians corrupting law enforcement.

-If the criteria is the same that's applied to Christian Saucier and General David Petrayus and everybody else, then she's gonna be prosecuted.
+If the criteria is the same that's applied to Christian Saussier and General David Petraeus and everybody else, then she's going to be prosecuted.

 Right.